decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-27-defining-consensus.markdown

 ## The Agreement Problem
 In this problem, we assume a set of $n$ parties where each party $i$ has some input $v_i$ from some known set of input values $v_i \in V$.
-A protocol that solves Agreement must have the following properties.
+A protocol that solves Agreement must have the following properties:

 **Agreement:** no two honest parties *decide* on different values.